bilgino/angularforddd/README.md

 }
 ```

 Necessary data transformations may reside in the same view model class.
-A better choice is to have a dedicated component such as a mapper, translator,
+A better choice is to create a dedicated component such as a mapper, translator,
 factory or abstract super class which performs all UI-related transformations.
 In this way, we can decouple the transformation responsibilities to promote
 code re-usability by subclassing.